cucumber-school/scripts/README.md

     git add --all
     git commit -m "Initial commit"

 Now you can work on the storyboard.
-If you mess somethign up, use `git rebase` to fix it:
+If you mess something up, use `git rebase` to fix it:

     git rebase -i --root